bradfrost/atomic-design/styleguide.md

 ##### This is a fifth-level heading

 Are you ready for code?
-How about `inline code` blocks?
+How about showing what `inline code` looks like?
 Want to see a code block?!
 Yeah!?

 ````````html
 <coooooodddddeee>